aws-samples/serverless-store-finder/README.md

 VITE_APIGATEWAY_ENDPOINT_API2=<storeFinderAPIGatewayEndpoint from Store Finder "API2" Amazon CloudFormation Stack output>
 ```
 > Pattern 2 requires a CSV file to be manually uploded to the newly created Amazon S3 bucket.
 This will trigger an AWS Lambda function which will automatically insert the records into the PostgreSQL database.
-4. Download, unzip and upload the [us-post-offices.csv](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NUKCNA) file to the Amazon S3 API2 data assets bucket.
+4. Download, unzip and upload the [us-post-offices.csv](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NUKCNA) file (housed in the downloaded zip file) to the Amazon S3 API2 data assets bucket.
 The `aws s3 cp` command can be used to do this from the folder in which it was downloaded and unzipped.
 ```
 aws s3 cp us-post-offices.csv s3://<storeFinderDataImport3Bucket from the Store Finder "API2" Amazon CloudFormation Stack output>`
 ```